|

 are a part of the life of The Mansion for a very long time.

-You will see also, we hope, all the changes required to receive you;
+You will see also, we hope, all the changes required to receive

 they are essential to our comfort of life today;